A New Beginning

 Superintendent of Schools

-Our Catholic schools offer quality academic programs but quality academic programs are available in public schools as well.
-Our school’s programs address the whole person but more and more public schools address the whole person, most notably their emphasis on character education, ethical behavior and social responsibility.
-Our Catholic schools are close knit communities where a safe, orderly, and secure environment support student leaning.
-Many of the public school districts in which our schools are located are relatively small.
-They offer the same benefits.
-Service through participation in activities and and projects which reach out to others is a hallmark of Catholic schools.
-Public schools do the same.
-So, how are Catholic schools different?
-What is the difference?
+Our Catholic schools offer quality academic programs, but quality academic programs are available in public schools as well.
+Our schools’ programs address the whole person, but more and more public schools are addressing components of the whole person, the most notable addition being their acknowledged commitment to character education and ethical behavior.
+Our Catholic schools are often close knit “communities” where a safe, secure and orderly environment support student learning.
+Many public school districts where our schools are located are relatively small and offer the same benefits.
+Thus, the question becomes what is distinctive about a Catholic school.
+What does the Catholic school offer that is unique and proper to its mission that cannot be found in a public school?

 The answer to that question resides in a “who” rather than a “what.”
 The most important aspect of a Catholic school is its foundation in Christ.
 Our schools are primarily places where students meet Christ. “. . .
 Every Catholic educational institution is a place to encounter the living God who in Jesus Christ reveals his transforming love and truth” (Benedict XVI, Address to U.S. Catholic Educators, 2008).
 From Christ flows the unique marks of a Catholic school, namely a supernatural vision of life, an awareness of the dignity of the human person, the personal witness of teachers and administrators, the experience of a faith community and a curriculum that integrates the Catholic worldview throughout the academic program and the culture of the school.